 WHO OWNS THE PHOTOS?

 Under the Federal Copyright Act, photographs are protected by copyright from the moment of creation.
 Photographers have the exclusive right to reproduce their photographs.
 Unless you have permission from the photographer, you can’t copy, distribute (no scanning and sending them to others), publicly display, or create derivative works from photographs.
 Copyright infringements—reproducing photos without permission—can result in civil and criminal penalties.

 Please note I am a member of PPA (Professional Photographers of America) who are very proactive about Photographer Copyrights.

 Images cannot be sold to another agent who takes over an expired or withdrawn listing.

 In order to provide you with the best service and support at reasonable pricing, we do not sell our photos for Real Estate Photography.
 We license use of the photos for the duration the listing is Active and we allow the client to use the photos in any print, media or social site for marketing the listing.
 My rates are dependent on using the photographs for a limited period and protecting you, myself and the clients by retaining copyright.
 Only the licensee & Photographer have permission to use the images.

 Generally my photos are Licensed for use – *The photographer issues a limited license for the client to use the images under this contract in his or her MLS listing and in other promotional materials intended to sell the property under his/her current contract with the property owner.
-Those images may NOT be transferred to subsequent listing agents or the client in the event that the property does not sell under the terms of the current contract.*
+Those images may NOT be transferred to subsequent listing agents or anyone else in the event that the property does not sell under the terms of the current contract.*

-*Builders, stagers, designers, or “third parties” that wish to use images must contact the photographer directly for licensing and fees.
+*Builders, stagers, designers, or “third parties” and homeowners that decide to sell themselves or hire an Agent must contact the photographer directly for licensing and fees.

 *Photo credit must be given to Robin Gatti Photography when used on any and all social media sites

-*Unauthorized use of images is a copyright violation.
+*Unauthorized use OR SALE of images is a copyright violation.